MicrosoftDocs/sql-docs/docs/reporting-services/application-integration/reportviewer-controls-support.md

 We plan to release updates for the **Report Viewer control** on an as needed basis.
 Starting with the current version of Report Viewer, there's no version patching and all fixes are rolled-forward.
 There's technical support for the current version of Report Viewer only.
 The current version is always in the **Security and Critical Updates** servicing phase.
 When running the current version of the Report Viewer control, you receive both Security and Critical Updates.

->[!Note]
->This support statement means that if you encounter a code defect that warrants a critical update, you must have the latest version installed to receive a fix.
-We will provide at least 12 months advance notice of deprecation of any features.
-Older versions of the Report Viewer are maintained and available through nuget.
+If you encounter a code defect that needs a critical update, you must have the latest version installed to receive a fix.
+There's 12 months advance notice when deprecating any features.
+Older versions of the Report Viewer are maintained and available through [NuGet](https://www.nuget.org/).

 For a version history of the Report Viewer control, see the following links: